 Larry G. Salzman

-Larry Salzman leads PLF’s legal department.
-He is responsible for shaping the organization’s overall legal strategy and integrating its litigation, legal policy, strategic research, and constitutional scholarship programs in the service of individual rights and limited government.
-He oversees PLF’s U.S. Supreme Court docket and helps PLF’s nearly 70 litigating attorneys and support staff bring effective cases to secure enduring legal change for liberty.
+Larry Salzman leads PLF’s litigation program and is responsible for shaping the organization’s overall legal strategy to advance the principles of individual rights and limited government.
+He oversees the Supreme Court docket at PLF and helps its nearly 75 litigating attorneys and support staff bring cases to secure enduring legal change for liberty.

 Larry has been a public interest litigator for nearly two decades, focusing on property rights and economic freedom.
 Recent highlights include Sheetz v.
 County of El Dorado and Tyler v.
 Hennepin County at the Supreme Court.
 He has been with PLF for more than a decade.
 Previously, he was a judicial clerk at the U.S. Court of Federal Claims and a litigator at the Institute for Justice.